For additional programs, see the Henrico Theatre page.

 Colonial Dance Club

 Dedicated to perpetuating English country dances that were favorites in both England and Colonial America during the 1700s.
-The club meets every Wednesday from 8-10pm at Emmanuel Episcopal Church.
+The club meets every Wednesday from 7-10pm at Belmont Recreation Center, 1600 Hilliard Road.
 Additional details are available here: Colonial Dance Club (PDF).
 Information: Linda Salter, 266-7355.

 German Folk Dancing